kimbente/NeuralProcesses/README.md

 # NeuralProcesses

 Implementation of Neural Processes in Pytorch and synthetic examples including:
+- 1D regression of sin functions
+- 1D regression of discontinous sin functions
 - 1D regression of Gaussian Process functions
-- 1D regression of discontinous sin functions

 ## Citations